Art

 This American abstract artist was known for his innovative and unusual approach to putting paint on canvas, a technique that included drips, drizzles and splatters rather than carefully orchestrated brush strokes.

-One of his most famous paintings is a gigantic mural created for famous art patron;s Peggy Guggenheim’s townhouse in New York during the 1940’s, an abstract masterpiece created on canvases later moved into place.
+One of the most famous Jackson Pollock paintings is a gigantic mural created for famous art patron Peggy Guggenheim’s townhouse in New York during the 1940’s, an abstract masterpiece created on canvases later moved into place.
 It currently resides in the collection of the University of Iowa Museum of Art.

 Famous Painting Mural, 1943 by Jackson Pollock